Cameroon national rugby league team

 The Cameroon national rugby league team, known as the Indomitable Lions, (Note: Most of the national sporting teams in Cameroon go by this name, including the Cameroon national football team.) represent Cameroon in international rugby league football competition.

-They made their debut in the 2019 Middle East Africa Championship in October 2019 with a 4-8 loss to Morocco in Lagos, Nigeria, after travelling by bus for eight days to get there.
+They made their debut in the 2019 Middle East Africa Championship in October 2019 with a 4–8 loss to Morocco in Lagos, Nigeria, after travelling by bus for eight days to get there.

-As of July 2025 the Cameroon team is ranked 41st in the Rugby League International Federation world rankings.
+As of December 2025 the Cameroon team is ranked 41st in the IRL Men's World Rankings.

-Most recent squad
+Squad

 Squad for 2019 MEA Rugby League Championship, as of 20 September 2019: